guywiz/PyTulip/Algorithms/Topology Update/README.md

 ## Make Simple Count

-This plugin "simplifies" the topology of the given graph: multiple edges between any two nodes are aggregated to form a sinlge edge.
-The plug allows counting the number of edges that were aggregated, thee values begin stored in a metric provided as parameter.
+This plugin "simplifies" the topology of the given graph: multiple edges between any two nodes are aggregated to form a single edge.
+The plugin allows counting the number of edges that were aggregated, the values being stored in a metric provided as parameter.

 The same metric can also hold edge weights prior to edge aggregation.
 Edges in the resulting graph then hold a weight corresponging to the sum of weights of the aggregated edges.